badoo/techblog/_posts/2017-07-13-advanced-wwdc-2017-guide.markdown

 <img class="no-box-shadow" src="{{page.imgdir}}/1.png">

 Hello everyone!
-My name is Alexander and I would like to share my thoughts on the WWDC developers conference.
+There are more than 120 sessions from WWDC, do you knw which one to watch?
+Get instruction on how to watch and check out some short reviews about the talks.
+Stick with me and I would like to share my thoughts on the WWDC developers conference.
 This post should be helpful not only for those who have simply heard about this event, but also for those who have already had a chance to watch some of the sessions.
 There is a lot of material, so I would advise you to focus your attention on what is of most interest to you.

 1. What is WWDC?
 2. The main points of WWDC 2017.